North Carolina Debutante Ball: History

 The North Carolina Debutante Ball was originated in 1923, when a group of merchants from Raleigh, North Carolina sponsored the Raleigh Fall Festival.
-Young women from prominent North Carolinian families were presented as candidates to be crowned as Queen of the Festival by the Governor of North Carolina.
+Young women from prominent North Carolinian families were presented as candidates to be crowned as Queen of the Festival by Governor Cameron A. Morrison.
 In 1927 the Terpsichorean Club, a secret society named after the Greek muse Terpsichore, was formed to organize and sponsor the first official North Carolina Debutante Ball.
 The annual ball was set to be held on the first weekend after Labor Day at the Raleigh Civic Center.

 Over time, the debutante season expanded from one evening ball to a weekend including tea parties, luncheons, parties, and two formal dances held at Raleigh Memorial Auditorium.
 During this time, the tradition of having each debutante formally presented, as they were during the festival, was reestablished.
 Each debutante was escorted by a chief marshal and four assistant marshals.
 In 1956 the rules changed and the number of assistant marshals permitted was reduced to two.
 In 1953 the rules were changed again to allow fathers to serve as chief marshals for their daughters.

 The ball was placed on a hiatus during World War II.
 In 1948 the ball was postponed until the week after Christmas due to a polio epidemic in the Piedmont Triad.
 In 1996 the ball was postponed again due to severe damage across the state from Hurricane Fran.

 The first African-American debutante was presented at the ball in 2017.